 Plot development occurred on further boating trips in Oxford.

-Many critics claim that Alice’s Adventures in Wonderland was based on realistic people and locations.
+Many critics claim that Alice’s Adventures in Wonderland was based on real people and locations.

-The title for the original novel was Alice’s Adventures Under Ground.
+The title of the original novel was Alice’s Adventures Under Ground.

 The original novel was illustrated by Carroll.